 Infection & Other complications

-The location of back dimple piercing is highly prone to infections as it is not easy to maintain.
-It is difficult to keep a check as the area is largely inaccessible.
-In case of rejection or migration, there is the possibility of scars.
+The location of the dermal piercing entry and exit point is highly prone to infections as it is not easy to maintain.
+It is difficult to keep a check as the piercing area is largely inaccessible.
+In case of rejection or migration, there is the possibility of tissue damage or scars.
 It is better to do the cleaning part more carefully or let someone else do that.

 - Itching, Irritation, and pain in the area.